ConCopilot/concopilot-docs/docs/how_to/develop_plugin.md

 You can do very limit things in the in-project test.
 A higher stage is to test your component in a well-built Copilot to evaluate its performance.

-The only work to do is to install your component into your local repository.
+The only work to do is to install your component into your local repository (default to "~/.concopilot/repository").
 Run below command in your project root directory to do this.

 ```shell